RelaxRZ/LightningJump/README.md

 ##### Folder for storing the investigated case study

 #### 3. JW_Code Folder
-#### Jonathan Wu Folder -- Data Similarity Checking, Visualisation & Validation
+#### Jonathan Wu Folder -- Data Similarity Checking, Validation & Visualisation
+##### Source code for checking the similarity of the SHI data collected from each lightning cluster
+##### Source code for removing redundant SHI information before computing the validation result
+##### Source code for computing the validation result of the severe hail detection model
+##### Source code for plotting the density plots of the validation result
+##### Folder for storing the validation plots
 -----------------------------------------------------------------------------------------------------------------

 ### Presentation -- Powerpoint of the Project Final Presentation